 My name is Leentje Volker and I am a Professor of Integrated Project Delivery (IPD) at the Department of Civil Engineering and Management (CEM) of the Faculty of Engineering Technology (ET) at the University of Twente (UT), The Netherlands.
 Next to this I am a member of the Dutch Council for the Living Environment & Infrastructure (Rli).
 In this role we advice the Dutch central government on issues related to how we governance our built environment.

-Intrigued by interaction between people and the public built environment, the aim of my IPD group is to create feasible and integrated civil engineering solutions that add value to society and stimulate innovation in the construction industry.
+Intrigued by interaction between people and the public built environment, the aim of the IPD group is to create feasible and integrated civil engineering solutions that add value to society and stimulate innovation in the construction industry.
 For me, public infrastructure projects are collaborations between public and private partners that facilitate strategic infrastructure asset management decisions.

 As an construction management scholar, I mainly focus on the initialisation, design, realisation and maintenance of civil infrastructure assets in networks and (eco)systems.
 This includes procurement and contracting of (a portfolio of) physical infrastructures, the design of collaborative project organisations and the inter-organisational aspect of project practices.